-However, Arizona separates DUI charges by levels, so while everything about .08% can be charged as a DUI, if your BAC is over .15% you face even harsher penalties.
-A .15% DUI is referred to as “Extreme DUI,” ( anything about 20% is considered a super extreme DUI) and can lead to long lasting consequences.
+However, Arizona separates DUI charges by levels, so while everything above .08% can be charged as a DUI, if your BAC is over .15% you face even harsher penalties.
+A .15% DUI is referred to as “Extreme DUI,” ( anything above 20% is considered a super extreme DUI) and can lead to long lasting consequences.
 If you are charged with an extreme DUI, it is essential that you gain experienced legal representation to help strategize for the best possible outcome.

 According to Arizona Statute § 28.1382, to prove you are guilty of extreme DUI, the officer must provide solid evidence your blood alcohol content was above .15%.
 Unlike lesser charges, a blood alcohol test is required to prove an individual is guilty of an extreme DUI.
 If your blood alcohol content tests above .15% within two hours of driving a vehicle, you will be charged with an extreme DUI, but if you test above .20% BAC, you can be issued a super extreme DUI, which has its own set of penalties.
-The penalties for an extreme DUI conviction can seem daunting, but Scott Stewart at the Stewart Law Group are here to help ensure you get the best outcome possible when facing an extreme DUI.
+The penalties for an extreme DUI conviction can seem daunting, but Phoenix DUI lawyer Scott Stewart at the Stewart Law Group are here to help ensure you get the best outcome possible when facing an extreme DUI.